Skip to content

 Fill and partial flushing flow (during July to November4)

-• Wet high-elevation banks and streamside zone to support vegetation growth, creating nesting and foraging habitat for waterbirds, and provide food resources for terrestrial birds
+• Wet high-elevation banks and streamside zone to support vegetation growth, create nesting and foraging habitat for waterbirds and provide food resources for terrestrial birds

 • Provide connectivity between the river and wetlands and between wetlands, increasing available habitat and providing food resources for frogs and turtles

-• Export accumulated salts and sulfates and allow the import and export of nutrients, dissolved organic carbon and seed dispersal between Durt- Yowan (Latrobe River) and Heart Morass
+• Export accumulated salts and sulfates and transport nutrients, dissolved organic carbon and seeds between the Latrobe River and Heart Morass

 Frog iconTurtle iconPlant iconHeron iconWater drop icon